-1.1 In 2002 the Government introduced a single method of setting rents (the 'Rent Influencing Regime'), based on the same rent 'formula' known as Target Rents.
+- 1.1 In 2002 the Government introduced a single method of setting rents (the 'Rent Influencing Regime'), based on the same rent 'formula' known as Target Rents.
 This meant that the rent for all housing association and local authority properties should reflect the relative property value and the relative average income of people living in the same county.
-In 2011 the government introduced 'affordable rent' permitting rents inclusive of service charges to be set at up to 80% of market rent where homes are delivered under a housing supply delivery agreement between The Cambridge Housing Society Limited (CHS) and Homes England.

-1.2 This policy covers rent setting for all The Cambridge Housing Society Limited (CHS) housing stock, except shared ownership and care homes which have separate policies and are excluded from the Rent Standard 2020.
+In 2011 the government introduced 'affordable rent' permitting rents inclusive of service charges to be set at up to 80% of market rent where homes are delivered under a housing supply delivery agreement between The Cambridge Housing Society Limited (CHS) and Homes England. - 1.2 This policy covers rent setting for all CHS housing stock, except shared ownership which has a separate policy and is excluded from the Rent Standard.
+CHS must set rents and service charges in accordance with the government's Policy Statement on Rents for Social Housing 2022 and the Regulator's 2020 Rent Standard (which was replaced for 2023 only by the 2023 Rent Standard).